svedant2103/Future_Intern/README.md

 ## Future Improvements
 - Integrate advanced models such as Random Forest and Desicion Trees.
 - Add more features to the dataset for better predictions.

+## Results
+The model achieves a satisfactory accuracy based on metrics such as Mean Squared Error (MSE) and R² score.
+The detailed evaluation can be found in the Jupyter Notebook.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.